astanley74/team-tracker/spec.md

     - Nested resource show page for users/:id/teams/:id and teams/:id/players/:id
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
     - Nested resource new form for users/:id/teams/new and teams/:id/players/new
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)
+    - Included form display of validation errors for creating a new user, team and player.
+Also for editing a user, team or player

 Confirm:
 - [ ] The application is pretty DRY